JeninSutradhar/JAVA-DataStructures-Algorithms/README.md

 - Heap
 - Trie
 - ...
-(Add more data structures as you implement them)

 Each data structure is organized into its own directory and includes the implementation code, along with explanations and examples of usage.